CREC Project News and Updates

 Start Date: Jan 2023 — End Date: Jun 2023

-The New York State Tax Incentive Project is an initiative to better understand the state’s business offerings, their effectiveness, and how they compare to other states’ programs.
-The initiative has selected 26 incentives programs that it wants to focus its research efforts on.
-CREC has been subcontracted to handle the third part of the request, […]
+The New York State Tax Incentive Project was an initiative to better understand the state’s business offerings, their effectiveness, and how they compared to other states’ programs.
+The initiative selected 26 incentives programs that it wanted to focus its research efforts on.
+CREC was subcontracted to handle the third part of the request, focusing on […]

 Inventory of Public and Private Sources of Education and Workforce Data